 Plastics are not the only things we can reuse.
 You can apply the idea of reusing too many different products we use in our everyday life.
 The takeaway is understanding that a reusable product will result in a lesser carbon footprint.
 Even with its maintenance costs considered, a reusable item has less environmental cost compared to disposables.

 In the UK, Wales was the only country that exceeded the EU's 50% household waste recycling target.
 It did so in 2017, the same year the UK's household waste recycling rate rose to 45.7%.

 Not every item in the landfill has lost all value, and some could be useful as recycled material.
 This means that people are throwing away materials that we could use for new products.
 And since human needs are inexhaustible, manufacturers have to source virgin raw materials to fill in the gap that recycled materials could have filled.

-It's important to recycle your items as they come to their end-of-use stage and is a great way to keep useful waste off the landfill.
+It's important to recycle your items as they come to their end-of-use stage, and it is a great way to keep useful waste off the landfill.

 Fortunately, there are special recycling programs for almost every recyclable material.
 You only have to make a little extra effort to get some items to the correct recycling centers.